When the Moon Gleams

 "Yeah, Percy nearly drove me to exhaustion."

-Mrs. Jackson frowned.
-"I hope you haven't been pushing him too hard."
+Mrs. Jackson frowned, "Percy, are you pushing him too hard?"

 Mrs. Jackson appeared thoughtful.
 "I believe you boys must be hungry after such an exercise.
-Come to the kitchen to eat.
-I cooked up your favorite dishes."
+Come eat in the kitchen.
+I cooked your favorite dishes."

 We proceeded to eat the freshly baked blue cookies on the table.
 The blue food at first, appeared very strange to me during my first week of stay, but it soon grew on me.